-- decaf brewed coffee: 10 mg
+- iced coffee: 297 mg

-- Americano: 249 mg
+- Americano: 284 mg

 - cold brew: 260 mg

-- latte: 119 mg
+- latte: 166 mg

-An espresso contains 85 mg per single shot.
+An espresso contains 118 mg per single shot.

-Starbucks is one of the most famous coffee brands in the world.
-The company list the caffeine content of their coffee products along with other nutritional information in their online drinks menu.
+The company lists the caffeine content of its coffee products along with other nutritional information in its online drinks menu.

+Several factors affect the caffeine content of a cup of coffee.
 One of the main factors is the type of coffee bean.
-There are many different species of coffee plant, and coffee beans from different plants vary in their caffeine content.
+There are many different species of coffee plants, and coffee beans from different plants vary in their caffeine content.

 The two most popular species of plant for producing coffee beans are:

-- Coffea arabica, which people commonly refer to as Arabica
+- Coffea arabica, which people commonly refer to as arabica

-- Coffea canephora, which most people know as Robusta
+- Coffea canephora, which most people know as robusta

 Other factors that can affect the amount of caffeine in a cup of coffee include: